aantropov/sailor/README.md

   - color: BackBuffer
   - depthStencil: DepthBuffer
 ```

-### Vulkan Graphics Driver
-The Vulkan Graphics Driver layer in `Sailor` is responsible for the high-level organization of Vulkan rendering.
-It operates Vulkan objects and manages interactions between the application and the Vulkan API.

 ## <a name="FeatureList"></a> Feature List
 The `Sailor` engine offers a wide range of features designed to enhance game development and provide a solid foundation for building immersive experiences.
 Here are some key features grouped into different categories: